Skip to Content Facebook Feature Image

 The economic impact of the Trump administration's “Operation Metro Surge” stretches beyond the Somali community: many immigrants are on edge, afraid to go to work or leave their homes amid the immigration crackdown.

-But President Donald Trump has made the Somali community a special target of his deportation rhetoric after a recent government fraud case in Minnesota included a number of Somali defendants.
+But President Donald Trump has made the Somali community a special target of his deportation rhetoric after recent government fraud cases in Minnesota in which a majority of defendants had Somali roots.
 Since December, Trump has made numerous jabs at the community, calling them “garbage” and saying “they contribute nothing."

 Wahid said early afternoons at the family business once meant 15 to 20 customers.
 These days, it’s tough to get one.